kubeflow/website/content/en/docs/distributions/ibm/deploy/install-kubeflow-on-iks.md

 weight = 6
 +++

-This guide describes how to use the kfctl binary to deploy Kubeflow on IBM Cloud Kubernetes Service (IKS).
+This guide describes how to use the kustomize + kubectl to deploy Kubeflow on IBM Cloud Kubernetes Service (IKS).

 ## Prerequisites